 - F.6 Reinstatement after Suspension.
-Unless otherwise provided by the Council in its order of suspension, a Certified Party who has been suspended for a period of one (1) year or less shall be automatically reinstated upon the expiration of the period of suspension, provided the Certified Party provides the Council prior to the expiration of the period of suspension an affidavit stating that they have fully complied with the order of suspension and with all applicable provisions of these Certification Standards, unless such condition is waived by the Council in its discretion. - F.7 Appeals.
-Any appeal of a disciplinary action taken by the Council shall be received by RMAI within fifteen (15) days from the Council's transmittal of the Deficiency Notice to the Certified Party following the process and procedures identified on the RMAI website and enclosed with the Deficiency Notice.
-All appeals will be heard and decided by the Board within thirty (30) days of RMAI's receipt of the appeal and a decision will be rendered within thirty (30) days after the conclusion of the Board hearing.
-The Board's decision will be final.
+Unless otherwise provided by the Council in its order of suspension, a Certified Party who has been suspended for a period of one (1) year or less shall be automatically reinstated upon the expiration of the period of suspension, provided the Certified Party provides the Council prior to the expiration of the period of suspension an affidavit stating that they have fully complied with the order of suspension and with all applicable provisions of these Certification Standards, unless such condition is waived by the Council in its discretion. - F.7 Council Guidelines for Disciplinary Action.
+The following scalable guidelines shall be considered by the Council prior to the issuance of a Disciplinary Action against a Certified Party and are by no means intended to limit their authority.
+Rather, the following guidelines are intended to ensure the Council takes into consideration such factors as the (i) frequency and persistence of the violation of Certification Standards, (ii) efforts of the Certified Party (or lack thereof) to maintain or obtain conformance with the Certification Standards, and (iii) efforts to comply with any Remediation Agreement: